alkhe/fstack/README.md

 `fstack#append` behaves the same way as `fs#append`, but first performs a check to see whether the supplied file exists.

 ## <a name='rimraf'></a>rimraf
-The package `rimraf`, which is a popular implementation of `rm -rf` for `Node.js`, actually depends on making assumptions about files and directories. `rimraf` makes the smarter decision by assuming priority of files, but this also means that for any call to `rimraf` where the path given contains a child directory, the kernel will return an error, and a new request to the system must be made.
+The package `rimraf`, which is a popular implementation of `rm -rf` for `Node.js`, actually depends on making assumptions about files and directories during the removal of entities. `rimraf` must choose between assuming that there is a file and assuming that there is a directory, and makes the smarter decision favoring the existence files, but this also means that for any call to `rimraf` where the path given contains at least one child directory, the kernel will return an error, and a new deletion request must be made.
 Such system calls are expensive.
-Instead, `fstack` uses its built in entity separator to intuitively `unlink` files and `rmdir` directories, after the children of those directories have been `unlink`'d or `rmdir`'d.
+Instead, `fstack` uses its built-in entity separator to asynchronously `unlink` files and `rmdir` directories, after the children of those directories have been `unlink`'d or `rmdir`'d.